nourishing eating

 2. “Healthy” eating is about more than the nutrient values of the foods we eat.
 Other important components of healthy eating include enjoying the taste, feeling satisfied, finding pleasure, honoring culture or tradition, receiving love, and enjoying the social aspects of eating.

-Also, rather than focusing on just food, it’s important to focus on all aspects of your life that nourish you and help you thrive.
+Also, rather than focusing solely on food, it’s important to consider all aspects of your life that nourish you and help you thrive.

 Kind Family Eating Goals